mehtajeet97/Tutorialfirst/README.md

 # Tutorialfirst
 This is to learn how github and git works
-This is my first commit ever, it seems...
+This is my FIRST COMMIT ever!!!